unoplatform/uno/doc/articles/get-started.md

 **Notes:**

-* † **Android** on Linux: Xamarin.Android does not natively support linux development.
-Rider has been capable of Android development on Linux in the past, but [previous directions are considered obsolete.](https://rider-support.jetbrains.com/hc/en-us/articles/360000557259--Obsolete-How-to-develop-Xamarin-Android-applications-on-Linux-with-Rider) As of this comment (3 Nov 2021) [Xamarin Android builds on linux fail](https://github.com/xamarin/xamarin-android).
-* †† Using `net7.0-android` (or later) SDK only.
-Not officially supported by Microsoft.
+† Rider [does not support .NET Android](https://rider-support.jetbrains.com/hc/en-us/articles/360000557259--Obsolete-How-to-develop-Xamarin-Android-applications-on-Linux-with-Rider) on Linux at this time.

 ***